MiranaSGit/argocd-app/README.md

 #### Note
-This repo was copied from https://gitlab.com/nanuchi/argocd-app-config
+This repo was copied from https://gitlab.com/nanuchi/argocd-app-config Thanks Nana..

 #### Commands